MANHUNT: Teen Wounded, Police Search Elmwood Park Area For Shooter

 He was taken to St. Joseph's University Medical Center in Paterson.

-Elmwood Park police and their colleagues from surrounding towns converged on the area with Bergen County sheriff's officers.
-A New Jersey State Police helicopter was also requested.
+Elmwood Park police and their colleagues from surrounding towns converged on the area with Bergen County sheriff's K-9 officers and others.

+A New Jersey State Police helicopter assisted in the search for the shooter, who was described only as a white male wearing a white shirt with a red fanny pack.

 Authorities initially were tracking a suspect south toward Saddle Brook.